CJReinforce/RIME_ICML2024/README.md

 bash run_human_labeller.sh
 ```

 When entering the annotation phase, run `label_program.ipynb` to annotate human preferences.
+The experimental result of RIME annotated by non-robotics students (detailed in Section 5.3) can be seen in [this GIF](https://raw.githubusercontent.com/CJReinforce/RIME_ICML2024/main/assets/hopper_backflip.gif).

 ## Acknowledgement